patril/pr-task-mgr/README.md

 # pr-task-mgr
 This is a simple task manager webapp.
-On the client side, it uses the [knockout.js](https://knockoutjs.com/) framework.
+On the client side, it uses the [knockout.js](https://knockoutjs.com/) framework, and also [Bootstrap 5](https://getbootstrap.com/).
 To demonstrate a fully functional server/client application, I overengineered it to run in a Docker container.
 This isn't necessary to see the front end, though.
-There's no ajax/fetch use, and no database.
+There's no ajax/fetch use, and no database, but there is a simulated delay, as though the app is making async requests.
 State is stored in the browser's localStorage.

 # Building and running
 To run with a true server environment, you'll need Docker.
 On Windows, just run